cedced19/learn-memory/README.md

 ## Developers

-There are two npm command with wich you can compile javascript:
+There are two npm commands with which you can compile javascript:
 * `npm run dev`: reload page on change and build bundle
 * `npm run prod`: build and uglify bundle